quicwg/base-drafts/draft-ietf-quic-recovery.md

 limited number of occasions per each connection, send a packet containing unacknowledged CRYPTO data earlier than the PTO expiry, subject to the address validation limits in Section 8.1 of {{QUIC-TRANSPORT}}.
-Doing so at most once for each connection will be adequate to accommodate common loss scenarios.
+Doing so at most once for each connection is adequate to quickly recover from a single packet loss.

 Endpoints can also use coalesced packets (see Section 12.2 of
 {{QUIC-TRANSPORT}}) to ensure that each datagram elicits at least one